 Purplish Anthill Chrome Pyrope & Red Anthill Chrome Pyrope

 On the graph below, Chrome Pyrope graph points are shown in comparison to Standard Pyrope graph points.
 The Low gray graph point to the far left represents the 0.25ct purple Anthill Chrome Pyrope Garnet (above left).
-This Pyrope has a composition closer to the pure end member than any other Pyrope we tested.
+This Pyrope has a composition closer to the pure end member than any other Pyrope we tested including a pink Pastel Pyrope from Dora Maira Massif in Italy.
 We calculate the composition of this gem to be approximately 88% Pyrope, which means 88% of site A is filled with magnesium.
 The remainder of site A is filled with calcium (Grossular), iron (Almandine) and chromium (Uvarovite).

 Pyrope Graph Points

-As you can see, the Low Anthill Garnet point has a magnetic susceptibility of less than 5, which is the lowest magnetic measurement this researcher has found for any Pyralspite Garnet, including the lowest Pastel Pyrope.
+As you can see, the Low Anthill Garnet point has a magnetic susceptibility of 4.54, which is the lowest magnetic measurement this researcher has found for any Pyralspite Garnet, including the lowest Pastel Pyrope from Dora Maria Massif (SI 4.72).
 Because this purple Chrome Pyrope is very small, it picks up with a hand-held magnet, but Chrome Pyropes of average size show only a Drag response.

 One anomalous Chrome Pyrope with a purplish color had a hazy transparency and a much lower RI than all other Chrome Pyropes tested in our study.
 With an RI of only 1.725, this small .33ct round was originally identified by the seller as Grossular, but the higher magnetic susceptibility and higher chromium content as indicated on a spectrometer confirmed to us that this is Chrome Pyrope.
 The plot point for this Garnet is below the Pyrope-Spessartine join rather than above the Pyrope-Almandine join like other Chrome Pyropes.
 The graph point actually falls within the range for Pastel Pyrope rather than for Chrome Pyrope or Grossular.